 Being a pastor’s wife gives you the unique opportunity to minister to people’s needs in ways that may not have been available to you as just another layperson at the church.

 Whether through small groups or informal conversation, your ability to talk with people and understand their struggles can open new doors of spiritual growth – both for them and for yourself.

-Serving as a pastor’s wife gives you the chance to experience a particular kind of joy and pride in knowing that you have played a part in making a positive difference in the lives of those around you.
+Serving as a pastor’s wife gives you a chance to experience a particular kind of joy and pride in knowing that you have made a positive difference in the lives of those around you.
 In my experience as a pastor’s wife, it is one of the joys of my life.

 You will find that it is extremely satisfying to be able to witness the change your ministry has brought about and reflect on all the successes that have taken place under your pastor’s wife’s influence.